abunchofnerds-25/ccollections/README.md

 cjson_destroy(doc);   /* deep-frees the entire tree, NULLs the handle */
 ```

-- `cjson_array_push` **transfers ownership unconditionally**: on success the array owns the child; on failure `cjson_array_push` deep-frees it.
+- `cjson_list_push` **transfers ownership unconditionally**: on success the array owns the child; on failure `cjson_list_push` deep-frees it.
 Do not free the child after calling this function regardless of the return value.
-- `cjson_object_set` **transfers ownership unconditionally**: on success the object owns the child; on failure `cjson_object_set` deep-frees it.
+- `cjson_dictionary_set` **transfers ownership unconditionally**: on success the object owns the child; on failure `cjson_dictionary_set` deep-frees it.
 Do not free the child after calling this function regardless of the return value.
 - `cjson_get` returns a **non-owning** reference valid until the tree is mutated or destroyed.
 - `cjson_clone` returns a fully independent deep copy.